-Tax incentives were included in the 2015 Ontario Budget to promote consolidation in the electricity distribution sector.
-The 2015 Ontario Budget announced a reduction in the tax rate for transfers of electricity assets from 33% to 22% and to nil for distributors with fewer than 30,000 customers.
-In addition, the budget also introduced a capital gains exemption where capital gains arise as a result from exiting the payments in lieu of corporate taxes regime.
-These incentives were put in place for the period of January 1, 2016, to December 31, 2018.
-In November 2018, the Province announced its intention to extend the existing relief to December 31, 2022.
+Tax incentives were included in the 2015 Ontario budget to promote consolidation in the electricity distribution sector.
+The 2015 Ontario budget announced a reduction in the tax rate for transfers of electricity assets from 33% to 22% and to nil for distributors with fewer than 30,000 customers.
+In addition, the budget introduced a capital gains exemption where capital gains arise as a result of exiting the payments in lieu of corporate taxes regime.
+These incentives are in place until December 31, 2022.